 - True/False Answers: Users simply fill in or click on a “True” or “False” answer.

 - Multiple Choice Question (MCQ) Single Answer—Set out as a multiple-choice question, users can only click on one of the answers given.

 - MCQ Multiple Answer: Set out as a multiple-choice question, users can click on one or more of the answers given (and all can be correct responses).

 - Short Answer: Users provide more than just a single-word response, instead of providing a very brief paragraph of explanation.

 - Drag and Drop Users drag the correct label to the empty space added for it.

 These forms can affect the final decision you take in how your students interact with their questions, and in what form they can get their work “graded”.
 This is a step up from the teacher’s red pen, as it gives the questions greater immediacy and interactivity.

 Users can also see exactly where they went wrong and what areas they most need to work on, especially if you have given them virtual feedback and pointers.
 This can occur either through clickable links that take users back to the relevant sections in the book that either corrects their response or expands on answers they have given.

-Learn How to Use Questions in Ebooks
+How to Use Questions Effectively in Your Ebooks

 The following points give an outline of several areas where you can do a lot to make your questions more test-like for readers.
 Remember that, with ebooks now a popular choice of reading material, users expect more in terms of usability.